ekdrobinski/BlogApiAssignment/src/README.md

-# Blog Platform RESTful API
+# Blog Platform API

-This project is a simple RESTful API for a blog platform.
+This project is a API for a blog platform.
 It allows users to perform CRUD operations on blog posts using HTTP requests.

 ## Technologies Used